 How long can a resume be?

 The reply to this question is simple: as long as it needs to be.
-Recruiters and hiring managers often prefer short resumes, but if you have the skills and experience needed for a particular job, don't be afraid to flaunt them.
+Recruiters and hiring managers often prefer short resumes.
+However, if you have outstanding skills and experience that don't all fit on one page, you can surpass the limit.

 - Ensuring that the information included is appropriate to the position is paramount.
 Don't waste space with unnecessary words or irrelevant experiences.
-Focus on the skills that are valuable for the role you are applying for.
+Focus on the details that are valuable for the role you are applying for.

 - If you have years of experience in the field with various companies, highlight the most important and relevant information first.
 If you don't have a lot of experience, it is okay to include all the positions held on the resume.